 - 1 gallon jar or 4 quart jars or a large, food-safe container with a tight fitting lid

 - 35 to 40 small to medium pickling cucumbers

 - 1 gallon cold water

-- 1 cup cider vinegar
+- 1 cup apple cider vinegar, preferably raw or white distilled vinegar

 - 2 tablespoons mixed pickling spices